Gran Turismo 7

 PlayStation EVP Simon Rutter’s comments shortly after the reveal also made specific mention of the Ferrari and Maserati brands, but for now there’s no confirmation of any particular models from these marques.

 The Alfa Romeo brand has been part of GT since GT2, and looks set to return for GT7.
-Thus far the only car shown is a classic, pre-war model not yet seen in the series so far, and we did not see it in motion.
+Originally the only car shown was a classic, pre-war model not yet seen in the series so far, in static garage scenes, but more recent video has confirmed the unsurprising return of the brand’s Gr.3 race car.

 - Alfa Romeo 8C 2900B Lungo Berlinetta 1937